-On the other hand, our study also found a higher DTC incidence among women who reported being lighter than peers during childhood and adolescence and those who reported ever not having enough to eat during childhood.
+On the other hand, our study also found a higher DTC incidence among women who reported being lighter than peers during childhood and adolescence and those who reported not having enough to eat during childhood.
 These observations suggest the involvement of mechanisms beyond excessive adiposity.
-Before the U.S. obesity epidemic began in the late 1970s,35 being lighter than peers and ever not having enough to eat in early life could have indicated lower socioeconomic status,36 which is often associated with greater exposure to environmental and lifestyle risk factors for cancer.27 However, in our study, these associations either persisted or were more pronounced after adjusting for both childhood and adult socioeconomic factors, suggesting that socioeconomic status may not be the primary driver.
-Another plausible explanation involves suboptimal nutritional exposures in early life, including nutritional deficiencies, and physiological adaptive responses.
-Currently, there is limited epidemiological data on thyroid cancer incidence and early-life nutritional deficiencies, as most studies have focused on adult dietary intake, yielding mixed findings regarding the intake of certain macro- (e.g., polyunsaturated fat, sugar) and micronutrients (e.g., iodine, and selenium).37 Suboptimal nutrition in early life may also trigger adaptive epigenetic changes,38 and hormonal imbalances and growth disruptions,39 specifically variations in growth hormone and IGF-1 levels.
-Notably, while high IGF-1 levels during childhood, which reflect nutritional status, are typically associated with taller stature and heavier weight,40 some evidence suggests that early-life acute exposure to caloric restriction may result in higher IGF-1 levels in adulthood,41 which could contribute to the development of thyroid cancer.
+Before the U.S. obesity epidemic began in the late 1970s,35 being lighter than peers and not having enough to eat in early life could have indicated lower socioeconomic status,36 with potential links to other environmental and lifestyle risk factors for cancer.27 However, in our study, these associations either persisted or were more pronounced after adjusting for both childhood and adult socioeconomic factors, suggesting that socioeconomic status may not be the primary driver.
+Another plausible explanation involves suboptimal nutritional exposures in early life, including nutritional deficiencies and physiological adaptive responses.
+Currently, there are limited epidemiological data on thyroid cancer incidence and early-life nutritional deficiencies, as most studies have focused on adult dietary intake, yielding mixed findings regarding the intake of certain macro- (e.g., polyunsaturated fat, sugar) and micronutrients (e.g., iodine, and selenium).37 Suboptimal nutrition in early life may also trigger adaptive epigenetic changes,38 hormonal imbalances, and growth disruptions,39 specifically variations in growth hormone and IGF-1 levels.
+While high IGF-1 levels during childhood, which reflect nutritional status, are typically associated with taller stature and heavier weight,40 some evidence suggests that early-life acute exposure to caloric restriction may result in higher IGF-1 levels in adulthood,41 suggesting a possible mechanism contributing to thyroid cancer development.

-IGF-I has been suggested to influence carcinogenesis given its role in cell proliferation, differentiation, metabolism, and apoptosis, and in angiogenesis.42 Experimental studies have found that IGF-1 is more highly expressed in thyroid cancer than in normal tissues and benign lesions.43 Moreover, there has been extensive evidence of increased risk of thyroid cancer in individuals with elevated growth hormone/IGF-1 signaling, such as patients with acromegaly.44,45 Recent large European population-based studies have further showed a positive association between adult IGF-1 levels and subsequent thyroid cancer risk.46,47 However, there is limited epidemiological evidence on IGF-1 and growth hormone levels in early life.
-Future studies with objective longitudinal measurements of early-life anthropometric factors, IGF-1, and growth hormone levels are warranted to confirm our findings and elucidate the underlying mechanisms.
+IGF-I has been suggested to influence carcinogenesis given its role in cell proliferation, differentiation, metabolism, apoptosis, and angiogenesis.42 Experimental studies have found that IGF-1 is more highly expressed in thyroid cancer than in normal tissues and benign lesions.43 Moreover, there is evidence of increased risk of thyroid cancer in individuals with elevated growth hormone/IGF-1 signaling, such as patients with acromegaly.44,45 Recent large European population-based studies have showed a positive association between adult IGF-1 levels and subsequent thyroid cancer risk.46,47 however, the underlying mechanisms linking IGF-1 and growth hormone levels in early life with cancer later in life are not well-understood.
+Therefore, studies with objective longitudinal measurements of early-life anthropometric factors, IGF-1, and growth hormone levels are warranted.